-- The aquatic systems have been mapped to a finer scale and have taken cognizance of any potential CBAs, as well as NFEPA river systems.
-If High / No-Go are avoided by the major infrastructure, then aquatic zones associated within the CBAs can be avoided, with the exception of one turbine area.
-Turbine 1 is however none located directly within any aquatic environments, only the CBA buffer. - A pre-construction walkthrough with an aquatic specialist is recommended and they can assist with the development of the stormwater management plan and Aquatic Rehabilitation and Monitoring plan, coupled to micro-siting of the final layout.
-This especially where the proposed alignments have deviated from existing tracks or roads. - Where large cut and fill areas are required, these must be stabilised and rehabilitated during the construction process, to minimise erosion and sedimentation. - Suitable stormwater management systems must be installed along roads and other areas and monitored during the first few months of use.
-Any erosion / sedimentation must be resolved through whatever additional interventions maybe necessary (i.e., extension, energy dissipaters, spreaders, etc). - Use the smallest possible working corridor.
+- The aquatic systems have been mapped to a finer scale and have taken cognizance of any potential CBAs.
+As High / No-Go have been avoided by the major infrastructure, the aquatic zones associated within the CBA / ESAs have also been avoided. - The development of the stormwater management plan and Aquatic Rehabilitation and Monitoring plan, coupled to micro-siting of the final layout. - Where large cut and fill areas are required, these must be stabilised and rehabilitated during the construction process, to minimise erosion and sedimentation. - Suitable stormwater management systems must be installed along roads and other areas and monitored during the first few months of use.
+Any erosion / sedimentation must be resolved through whatever additional interventions maybe necessary (i.e., extension, energy dissipaters, spreaders, etc).

+- Use existing roads or upgrade existing tracks to cross wetlands rather than constructing entirely new roads wherever possible. - Use the smallest possible working corridor.
 Outside the working corridor, all watercourses are to be considered no go areas.
 Any unnecessary intrusion into these areas is prohibited.
-Where intrusion is required, the working corridor must be kept to a minimum and demarcated clearly, before any construction commences.

-- Removal of vegetation must only be when essential for the continuation of the project.
+Where intrusion is required, the working corridor must be kept to a minimum and demarcated clearly, before any construction commences. - Removal of vegetation must only be when essential for the continuation of the project.
 Do not allow any disturbance to the adjoining natural vegetation cover or soils. - All pipe culverts must be removed and replaced with suitable sized box culverts, where road levels are raised.
 Crossings that are installed below the natural ground level are to be constructed with an appropriate drop inlet structure on the upstream side to ensure that head cut erosion does not develop as a result of the gradient change from the natural ground level to the invert level of the culvert. - The channel profile, regardless of the current state of the river / water course, will be reinstated thus preventing any impoundments from being formed.
 The related designs must be assessed by an aquatic specialist during a pre-construction walkdown. - Water diversions must be temporary in nature and no permanent walls, berms or dams may be installed within a watercourse.
 Sandbags used in any diversion or for any other activity within a watercourse must be in a good condition, so that they do not burst and empty sediment into the watercourse.
 Upon completion of the construction at the site, the diversions shall be removed to restore natural flow patterns.
-Under no circumstance shall a new channel or drainage canals be excavated to divert water away from construction activities. - Any fauna (frogs, snakes, etc.) that are found within the construction area must be moved to the closest point of similar habitat type outside of the areas to be impacted. - All disturbed areas beyond the construction site that are intentionally or accidentally disturbed during the construction phase must be rehabilitated. - It is the contractor's responsibility to continuously monitor the area for newly established alien species during the contract and establishment period, which if present must be removed.
+Under no circumstance shall a new channel or drainage canals be excavated to divert water away from construction activities.

+- Any fauna (frogs, snakes, etc.) that are found within the construction area must be moved to the closest point of similar habitat type outside of the areas to be impacted. - All disturbed areas beyond the construction site that are intentionally or accidentally disturbed during the construction phase must be rehabilitated.

+It is the contractor's responsibility to continuously monitor the area for newly established alien species during the contract and establishment period, which if present must be removed.
 Removal of these species shall be undertaken in a way which prevents any damage to the remaining indigenous species and inhibits the re-infestation of the cleaned areas.